-Q: What is the timetable to show up for a drug testing appointment?
+O: What is the timetable to show up for a drug testing appointment?

 A: If you are called in for a drug test, and you are working remotely and reside in Northern New Mexico, you are expected to be able to make the scheduled appointment within two hours of the time you were notified of the test.
-If you are working on site, you will be scheduled accordingly but will not be given a two-hour window to show up.
+If you are working on-site, you will be scheduled accordingly but will not be given a two-hour window to show up.
 If you have not arrived at the arranged testing site for your appointment, your no-show status will be considered a refusal to test and will be treated as a confirmed-positive test result.
-Please note that illness will not exempt you from taking the test at the scheduled time.
+Please note that after being notified of the required test, sudden onset of illness will not exempt you from taking the test at the scheduled time.